target/casper-auto-provisioning/README.md

 ## What it does

-Auto provisions Casper Web Server and Database Server
+Auto provisions Casper Web Server and Database Server.
+Details about Casper product can be found here: http://www.jamfsoftware.com/products/casper-suite/

 ## Requirements